GuenterQuast/picoCosmo_dev/README.md

 `Stop` and `EndRun`.
 In stopped state, all windows remain open and graphs may be saved and log-output inspected.
 In End-state, all processes are stopped, and consequently all windows disappear.
 Resume running from Stop-state is presently not foreseen.

-A helper script, plotDoublePulses.py, allow to read in stored raw waveforms from the double-pulse search and display them as an oscilloscope display.
-Code to store each picture as a `.png` is included, but commented out.
+Helper script, plotDoublePulses.py and makeFigs.py, allow to read stored raw waveforms in text or zip format from the double-pulse search and display resp. store them as images in `.png` format.

 The configuration for the `runCosmo.py` is defined in several '.yaml' files contained in sub-directory `config/`.
-The files used for a specific configuration are listed in files of type `.daq`, e.g. `Kanne.daq` for Kamiokanne and `Cosmo.daq` for a run with the
+The files used for a specific configuration are listed in files of type `.daq`, e.g. `Kanne.daq` for Kamiokanne and `Cosmo.daq` for a run with the CosMo panels.
-CosMo panels.

 The  `.yaml` files specify configurations for the oscilloscope, the BufferManager and the Pulse Filter.
 Here is the example to run with Kamiokanne: